jostmey/dkm/antigen-classification-problem/model/comparisons/nn-tcrdist3/README.md

-## Comparison of DKM to a Nearest Neighbor Model using TCR-Dist3 as the Distance Metric
+## Comparison of DKM to a Nearest Neighbors Model using TCR-Dist3 as the Distance Metric

 This folder contains scripts for running a nearest neighbor model on the antigen classification problem using TCR-Dist as the distance metric.
 The code for TCR-Dist comes from https://github.com/kmayerb/tcrdist3.
 Once the scripts have been run, the results can be compared to DKM.